ionic-team/ionic-cli/README.md

 ## CLI Flags

-CLI flags are global options that alter CLI behavior.
+CLI flags are global options that alter the behavior of a CLI command.

 * `--help`: Instead of running the command, view its help page.
 * `--verbose`: Show all log messages for debugging purposes.
 * `--quiet`: Only show `WARN` and `ERROR` log messages.

-### Persistent flags

-The behavior that these flags set is remembered in the CLI config file.

-* `--interactive` / `--no-interactive`: Switch between interactive (default) and non-interactive mode.
-In non-interactive mode, the spinner and all prompts are disabled (useful for CI/CD servers).
+* `--no-interactive`: Turn off interactive prompts and fancy outputs.
+If a CI server is detected (we use [ci-info](https://www.npmjs.com/package/ci-info)), the CLI is automatically non-interactive.
-* `--confirm` / `--no-confirm`: Switch between auto-confirmation and non-confirmation (default) of confirmation prompts. *Careful*: the CLI prompts before doing something potentially harmful.
+* `--confirm`: Turn on auto-confirmation of confirmation prompts. *Careful*: the CLI prompts before doing something potentially harmful.
 Auto-confirming may have unintended results.

+## CLI Config

+The CLI provides commands for setting and printing config values from project config files and the global CLI file.
+See `ionic config set --help` and `ionic config get --help` for usage.

 ## CLI Hooks